christ-resurrected/gospel-tracts/tract_A6_2s.typ

 // #show: page-theme.with(id: "dark") - BUG #420: this overrides show<refs> in #show page-theme.with(id: "light")
 #set-theme("dark")[
   #show heading.where(level: 1): align.with(center)
-  #twin-emoji-heading(skull.bones + fire, dx: -7pt)[WARNING!
-DANGER!] #v(2mm)
+  #svg-heading-x2(("fire", "skull_bones"))[WARNING!
+DANGER!]

-  Our Lord Jesus Christ and His apostles explicitly warn us of the coming eternal judgement and the danger of living in sin:
+  #v(2mm) Our Lord Jesus Christ and His apostles explicitly warn us of the coming eternal judgement and the danger of living in sin:

   #verse[Mark 9:43-44 NKJV][#quote[If your hand causes you to *sin*, cut it off.
 It is better for you to enter into life maimed, rather than having two hands, to go to hell, into the fire that shall never be quenched -- where #quote[_Their worm does not die And the fire is not quenched._]]]
   #seeAlso[Mat.5:27-30, 13:47-50, 25:41-46; Luke 12:4-5, 16:22-24].